GitLiveApp/GitLive/_sections/teammember-android-studio.md

 ### Step 3

-* Return to Android Studio and and if the admin on the repository you are working on has followed the guidelines ([setting up as an admin section](/docs/admin){:class="internal-link"}), your team should appear.
-If they haven't done this yet, direct them to the [setting up as an admin section](/docs/admin){:class="internal-link"}.
+* Return to Android Studio.
+If the admin of the repository you are working on has followed the guidelines in the [setting up as an admin section](/docs/admin){:class="internal-link"}, your team should be now visible.
+If they have not done this yet, direct them to the [setting up as an admin section](/docs/admin){:class="internal-link"}.

 ![Confirm installation](/uploads/android-studio-installed.jpeg  "Confirm installation"){:class="screenshot"}